Overview

 NSAIDs like acetaminophen (Tylenol ) and Ibuprofen (Advil) are the best over-the-counter options for back pain.
 At the same time, opioids like oxycodone are the best prescription medication options for back pain relief.

-Baclofen, tizanidine, methocarbamol, cyclobenzaprine, and carisoprodol directly on the muscles and are termed “centrally acting muscle relaxants.
+Baclofen, tizanidine, methocarbamol, cyclobenzaprine, and carisoprodol act directly on the muscles and are termed “centrally acting muscle relaxants.

 Among all the other muscle relaxers, Succinylcholine is considered the fastest and works effectively to treat muscle pain and spasms.
-It starts working within one minute and shows its rapid effects on muscles with fast recovery.
+It starts working within one minute and shows its rapid effects on muscles with quick recovery.
 It is widely considered the most effective and fastest muscle relaxer till now.